WorldWideWebster/github.io/Projects/iot_temp_probe/design.md

 By leveraging the ESP8266 RTOS SDK, the project aims to create an efficient, secure, and robust system for temperature measurement and data transmission.
 This SDK aligns with the project's objectives of utilizing existing hardware and software resources, ensuring scalability, and providing a reliable foundation for future enhancements.

 ### DS18B20 Driver
 For interfacing with the DS18B20 temperature sensor, various open-source driver options are available.
 After the prototyping phase, the most suitable driver will be selected based on performance and compatibility.
-Some potential options include:
+The repos to be evaluated are:
 - [StanislavLakhtin's esp-idf-onewire](https://github.com/StanislavLakhtin/esp-idf-onewire/): A driver specifically designed for ESP-IDF, offering seamless integration with ESP32 and potentially adaptable for ESP8266.
 - [Tom-TheBrand's esp32_onewire](https://github.com/Tom-TheBrand/esp32_onewire): Another ESP32-focused driver, known for its simplicity and effectiveness.
 - [PaulStoffregen's OneWire](https://github.com/PaulStoffregen/OneWire): A widely-used, versatile driver that supports a range of microcontrollers.